raspberrypilearning/getting-started-with-the-pico/en/step_9.md

 The Raspberry Pi Pico has input pins that can received analogue signals.
 This means that rather than simply the values of `1` and `0` being read (on and off), they can read values in between.

-A perfect analogue device to try this with is a portentiometer.
+A perfect analogue device to try this with is a potentiometer.

 --- task ---